CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

     </div>
     <div><strong>5.
 Publish the Blueprint</strong>
     </div>
-    <div>This step allows you to review the blueprint configuration and make any last minute changes before it is published with the associated privacy attributes.&nbsp; The publishing mechanism submits the blueprint for an automated review by the build system.&nbsp;
+    <div>This step allows you to review the blueprint configuration and make any last minute changes before it is published with the associated privacy attributes.
+The publishing mechanism submits the blueprint for an automated review by the build system.&nbsp;
       Any inconsistencies are flagged and the publishing processes will error out if exceptions are encountered.</div>
     <div><img src="https://t3n.zendesk.com/attachments/token/IdQTXrZERierunNjQWPtGjLZz/?name=Screen+Shot+2014-12-02+at+2.24.27+PM.png" alt="Screen_Shot_2014-12-02_at_2.24.27_PM.png" />
     </div>